-Debt to income ratio is a calculation of the percentage of your monthly debt payments, compared with your gross (pretax) monthly income.
+The debt to income ratio is a calculation of the percentage of your monthly debt payments, compared with your gross (pretax) monthly income.
 Monthly debt payments include mortgage payments, car payments, and any other minimum loan or card payments.
 Living expenses like gas, groceries, and utilities are not included.

-Debt to income ratio is an important factor in qualifying for mortgages and other loans.
+The debt to income ratio is an important factor in qualifying for mortgages and other loans.
 The ideal DTI ratio for a mortgage is 36% or below.
 If your DTI ratio is too high, you may not qualify for the home loan you want.
 The lower the ratio – the better!

 5 Ways to Lower Your DTI Ratio

 - Pay off Debts Ahead of Time.
-Paying off a debt means you’re no longer paying a monthly bill on it.
+Paying off debt means you’re no longer paying a monthly bill on it.
 Paying off smaller debts first, or debts with a high payment compared to their balance is recommended to get the best results.

 - Refinance larger loans over a longer period of time.
 This would apply to large loans such as student loans.
 You can extend the length of the loan to reduce your minimum monthly payments, which will also reduce your DTI ratio.
 Just keep in mind that repaying a loan over a longer period can result in more interest paid over the life of the loan.

 - Transfer credit card debt to a lower-interest card.
 There is often credit card offers available with an introductory period of lower or no interest.
 You can transfer the existing debt to a low or no-interest card in order to reduce your minimum monthly payment and the total amount paid overtime!
 At the end of the promotional period, you can always transfer again to a lower interest card!